KillrVideo/killrvideo.github.io/src/site/getting-started/index.md

 - [Docker for Windows or Mac][docker-install]

-> #### Note on Docker Beta Status
+> #### Note on Docker
-> The native Docker tools for Windows and Mac are currently in beta and are constantly
+> The native Docker tools for Windows and Mac are currently pretty new and are constantly
 > evolving.
 We've seen issues (particularly around networking in the Mac version) crop up
 > when trying to run KillrVideo with those tools.
-If you encounter issues, we suggest
+If you encounter issues, please open an
-> installing and using [Docker Toolbox][docker-toolbox] instead.
-Once the native tools are
-> out of beta, this shouldn't be an issue any longer.
+> issue on GitHub so we can try and solve the problem for everyone.

+Once you've got Docker for Windows or Mac installed, it's also really helpful to increase the amount of RAM allocated to the Docker VM that's running.
+We recommend allocating **at least 3 GB** of RAM since DataStax Enterprise and Cassandra are memory-intensive apps:

+- Changing [Docker for Mac Preferences][mac-preferences]
+- Changing [Docker for Windows Preferences][win-preferences]

 ## 2. Choose your Programming Language